COURSE OF FIRE

 This is a non-shooting obstacle located between Stages 5 and 6.
 Participants may choose whether to complete the obstacle or take the time penalty.
 The object is to walk up the balance beam, then start on the low end of the bars and climb to the higher end.
 Once there, ring the cow bell to signal victory.
 All equipment must stay on.
 Participants MAY NOT walk or crawl on top of the monkey bars.
 Due to a number of injuries and close-calls, participants may only use their hands to move across the monkey bars.
 You must go hand over hand with your feet swinging free underneath you, so that if you fall you will land on your feet.
 We can't have people taking the Nestea Plunge from 11' off the ground!
 Time penalty for non-completion is 15 minutes.
 Sunday Sprint: 7 minutes.

 There's a riot and somebody just threw a brick through your windshield.
 The way forward is blocked by armed assailants and it's time to fight your way to safety.
 Participants will start the stage seated in the driver's seat with hands on the wheel at 10 and 2, just like they taught us in Driver's Ed.
 On the "fire" command, draw your pistol and fire through the hole in your windshield in order to neutralize the two targets directly in front of you, with two body and one head shot each.
-Exit the vehicle and leave your pistol in the driver's seat with the muzzle pointing downrange.
+Exit the vehicle and leave your pistol on the dashboard or in the driver's seat with the muzzle pointing downrange.
 Run to the rear of the vehicle and retrieve and load your rifle.
 Using the car as cover and being careful to stay inside the marked shooting area, make two hits each on the various targets downrange.
-The targets on the left side of the car must be shot from that side, and likewise with the right (you may not shoot over / across the roof).
-The far targets in the middle of the field must be engaged from underneath the vehicle, with your muzzle underneath the rear bumper.
+The targets on the left side of the car must be shot from that side (you may not shoot over / across the roof).
+The far targets in the middle of the field must be engaged from underneath the vehicle, with the rifle's muzzle underneath the rear bumper.
+Instead of shooting from the right side of the vehicle, shooters will proceed to a secondary position a short distance away, from which they must fire from behind cover on the remaining two targets.
 6 Pistol, 12 Rifle.
 Sunday Sprint may have fewer targets.

 * Note on Ranging Targets: Target stands will be set up with the cross-bars approximately 5'8" to 6' off the ground.
 The far targets on Stages 4 and 5 are approximately 28" wide and 38" tall.